 Yes.
 An approved flexible work arrangement will undergo periodic review and assessment.
 If at any time the FWA is not meeting the needs and expectations of the employee, supervisor, or University, the FWA will be discussed and in some cases terminated.

 No. New York State labor laws require that a break be given after six hours of work.

 Who should I contact with a question about Disability or Workers’ Compensation benefits as it relates to flexible work arrangements?

 The Office of Risk Management administers Workers’ Compensation benefits and New York State Disability benefits for non-exempt employees.
-Disability benefits for exempt employees are handled by the HR Service Center.
+Disability benefits for exempt employees are handled by HR Shared Services.